Igor-Lacko/IPK-proj2/README.md

 ### Shared behaviour between variants
 The two variants share most of their behaviour.
 The main difference is how they communicate with the server.
 However user input processing, FSM logic, classes for commands/messages are the same for both variants, and server input validation according to the current state is mutual for both variants.
-A high level behaviourof the client is described by the following diagram:<br><br> ![Client overview](/UML/IPK-SUMMARY.png)<br><br>
+On a high level, the behaviour of the client is described by the following diagram:<br><br> ![Client overview](/UML/IPK-SUMMARY.png)<br><br>
 *Note: In this class diagram (and the following  class diagrams), interfaces are displayed as green, abstract classes as pink, normal classes as blue and structs as red.*

 #### Client class
 We can observe that in the diagram, the Client class is the most "important", e.g. connects all the other components of the program and handles it's logic on a high level.
-This class implements a finite state machine[7] representing client behaviour.
+This class implements a finite state machine representing client behaviour.
 The class runs in a loop and reacts to events, until one of these events ends the program (a BYE message from the server, the user exits, or a invalid message from the server is received).
 These events are invoked by the classes that compose Client, such as **UserInputReader** or **IServerCommunicator**.
 The client also delegates low-level tasks such as reading user/server input and sending messages to the server to these classes.
 Each state is implemented as one method which reacts to user/server input in a specific way.
 Each incoming server/user input